top of page

 Positions

-ORISE Postdoctoral Researcher, Northeast Climate Adaptation Science Center & Woods Hole Coastal and Marine Science Center (October 2022 - present)
+ORISE Postdoctoral Researcher, Northeast Climate Adaptation Science Center & Woods Hole Coastal and Marine Science Center (October 2022 - August 2024)

 Postdoctoral Researcher, University of Delaware (May 2021 - October 2022)